 WWDC: June 4–8, 2018

-Apple’s Worldwide Developers Conference will take place at the McEnery Convention Center in San Jose (see “WWDC 2018 Returns to San Jose on June 4th through 8th,” 13 March 2018).
+Apple’s Worldwide Developers Conference is at the McEnery Convention Center in San Jose (see “WWDC 2018 Returns to San Jose on June 4th through 8th,” 13 March 2018).

-As in previous years, tickets will be distributed by lottery to registered developers who wish to attend.
+As in previous years, tickets are distributed by lottery to registered developers who wish to attend.
 Tickets cost $1599, but Apple offers scholarships for students that include lodging.